Second missing California hiker rescued from mountain canyon

 “They cried, they hugged us, thanked us immensely, and it was worth it,” Muir said.
 “This is a good outcome.”

-Cendoya was found in the same vicinity as Jack on Wednesday evening, conscious but “highly disoriented.”
-Shoeless and dressed only in a pair of shorts and T-shirt, he too was flown out of the canyon by helicopter, Park said.
+Jack’s friend, Nicholas Cendoya, 19, was found on Wednesday evening, conscious but “highly disoriented,” by hikers who then alerted authorities to his location, and he too was flown out of the canyon by helicopter.

-Sheriff’s officials said it was not clear in the immediate aftermath of the rescues how the two hikers became separated.
+The pair had each ended up less than a mile from where they had parked their car on Sunday in the Trabuco Canyon area of the Cleveland National Forest, about 30 miles southeast of Los Angeles, Park said.

+They set out for a hike through the Holy Jim Canyon, an area characterized by rugged terrain, dense brush and waterfalls, but called authorities on a cellphone after dark to say they were lost, sheriff’s spokeswoman Gail Krause told Reuters.

 The Los Angeles Times quoted Jack’s father, Russ Jack, as saying that Cendoya had told authorities that his companion apparently had twisted her ankle and “could not keep up with Nicholas trying to get out of the brush.”

-Dr. Michael Ritter of Mission Hospital in Mission Viejo, California, said Cendoya was in “very serious condition” when he was admitted Wednesday night but was recovering on Thursday.
+Dr Michael Ritter of Mission Hospital in Mission Viejo, California, said Cendoya, who attends school at Orange Coast College, was in “very serious condition” when he was admitted Wednesday night but was recovering on Thursday.

 “Nick said the thing that kept him going was praying,” Ritter said, adding that Cendoya had tried to keep warm overnight by covering himself with brush.

-Cendoya and Jack, both college students, were said to be athletic and in good health but were inexperienced as hikers in Southern California’s backcountry, Krause said.
+Both Cendoya and Jack were said to be athletic and in good health but were inexperienced as hikers in Southern California’s backcountry, Krause said.

-The search for Jack resumed in earnest on Thursday morning, with dozens of rescue workers, some on horseback, concentrating in the vicinity of where Cendoya was found, Krause said.
+The search for Jack resumed in earnest on Thursday morning, with about 40 rescue workers, some on horseback, concentrating in the vicinity of where Cendoya was found, Krause said.